 The country has a young population of 274.8 million with a workforce of 136.7 million people as of 2020.
 Over the years, Indonesia has transformed from being an agricultural economy into a more balanced one, detaching from its previous dependency on primary exports.

-Indonesia’s agricultural sector comprises 12.7% of the country’s GDP while providing employment to 27% of the labour force.
-It is the second–largest producer of natural rubber globally.
+Indonesia’s agricultural sector comprises 12.7% of the country’s GDP while providing employment to 27% of the labor force.
+It is the second-largest producer of natural rubber globally.
 Other major agricultural products include rice, sugarcane, coffee, tea, tobacco, palm oil, coconuts, and spices.

 Indonesia’s service sector has grown to be the biggest contributor to the country’s GDP at 44.2% and employs 49.6% of the workforce.
 Banking and tourism are two of the largest service sectors in the country.